-Second, the logophoric A-binder hypothesis predicts a Condition C effect if a descriptively exempt PNA locally co-occurs with an overt DP that refers to the logophoric center anteceding the anaphor.
-The contrast between (53)a and (53)b, adapted to English PNAs from Charnavel's (2020a: 228) French examples, indicates that this prediction is borne out.
-As shown in (54), herself is licensed by the presence of prolog in its spellout domain (the bracketed DP), which syntactically represents the logophoric center (more specifically, empathy locus) Lucy; the presence of the DP Lucy in the same domain therefore entails a Condition C violation.23 covaluation with pro{log} can never violate Condition B.
+Second, the logophoric A-binder hypothesis predicts a Condition C effect if a descriptively exempt PNA locally co-occurs with an overt DP that refers to the logophoric center anteceding the anaphor (see Charnavel 2020a: 228).
+The contrast between (53)a and (53)b indicates that this prediction is borne out.
+As shown in (54), herself is licensed by the presence of pro{log} in its spellout domain (the bracketed DP), which syntactically represents the logophoric center, Lucy; the presence of the DP Lucy in the same domain therefore entails a Condition C violation.28

-- (53) a. [(Friends') posts about herself_i on her_i blog] hurt Lucy_i's feelings.b. [(Friends') posts about herself_i on Lucy_i's blog] hurt her_i feelings. - (54) [prolog-i (Friends') posts about herselfi on {heri/Lucyi's} blog] hurt {Lucyi's/heri} feelings.
+(53) a.
+[Mean comments about herself_i on her_i blog] hurt Lucy_i's feelings. b.
+[Mean comments about herself_i on Lucy_i's blog] hurt her_i feelings.